 Good morning!
 I'm Randy Kenyon!

 And I'm Alec Boeckholt!
-Welcome once again to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.
+Welcome to our last "Bear Facts" of the school year, where we're celebrating summer here at Bishop Garrigan High School.

 "Bear Facts" Home Page